2019 English Channel Piper PA-46 crash: AAIB final report

+During the flight from Cardiff to Nantes, Ibbotson reported hearing a "bang" or "boom".
+The AAIB could not determine what caused this, or whether it was a factor in the accident.

 Legal proceedings

 In September 2019, the director of the company responsible for security at the mortuary in Bournemouth was jailed for 14 months, for accessing CCTV footage of Sala's post-mortem and posting it on Twitter.
 One of her employees was jailed for 5 months on the same charge of computer misuse.

 In June 2019, Dorset Police arrested David Henderson on suspicion of manslaughter by an unlawful act in respect of the death of Sala.
 Henderson had arranged the flight and had originally intended to fly the plane.
 Police decided not to proceed with the case for manslaughter, but on 26 October, Henderson appeared at Cardiff Crown Court, via video link, charged with endangering the safety of an aircraft and attempting to discharge a passenger without valid permission or authorisation.
 Henderson pleaded not guilty to both charges and was granted bail until 18 October 2021.
 On that date, he pleaded guilty to a charge of attempting to discharge a passenger without permission or authorisation.
-On 28 October, Henderson was convicted on the charge of endangering the safety of an aircraft, and jailed for 18 months.
+The court uncovered communications before the flight in which Henderson discussed Ibbotson's inadequate qualifications and asked others not to talk about the flight because "questions may be asked about his flying".
+On 28 October, Henderson was convicted on the charge of endangering the safety of an aircraft and jailed for 18 months.
+In his sentencing remarks, Mr Justice Foxton said that Henderson had been aware that David Ibbotson was not qualified to fly at night, but had allowed the flight to go ahead because delaying it would have led to increased handling and landing fees.
+In February 2022, Henderson was refused leave to appeal against the sentence.

+Cardiff City FC sought €115 million compensation from FC Nantes after Sala's death, alleging negligence on FC Nantes' part.
+In March 2026 the Tribunal de Commerce de Nantes ruled that FC Nantes was not liable.